 Attach the 1x4s to the 2×4 base with your nail gun (or pre drill pilot holes and use a hammer and finishing nails).

 For the top of the Buffet I used an Glue Edge Panel it was 16″ deep and 8′ long.
-I did rip the board down on my table saw so it was only 12.5″ and not hanging over the top to far.
+I ripped the board down on my table saw so it was only 12.5″ and not hanging over the top too far.
+I attached it with my nail gun to the top of the cabinets.

 If you don’t have a table saw you could also use a circular saw or even a jig saw.